Surya91Pattnaik/Tasks_to_Do/README.md

 mem used
 network util
-some of them attached as CPU_load.png and mem_usage.png Tools involved/needed to capture these metrics are **Zabbix** and **PAFtool** which can execute various performance checks, custom checks on time interval.
+some of them attached as CPU_load.png and mem_usage.png
+2. Tools involved/needed to capture these metrics are **Zabbix** and **PAFtool** which can execute various performance checks, custom checks on time interval.
-We can capture real time graphing, historical data storage via database and create custom dashboards using Zabbix.
+3. We can capture real time graphing, historical data storage via database and create custom dashboards using Zabbix.
+4. Additional we can check for sar report and cpu_load, zombie process, mem_util from top command on the server.
+5. Challenges faced could be proxy performance issues ,network issues,performance issues.